A note from our editor in chief, Stephen Kiesling.

 Since then, we’ve learned how much chaos is actually inside us: those trillions of bugs that go about their own business and keep us alive.
 A human turns out to be a bus full of odd critters, and now we’re learning that cancer, too, is always on board.
 We “tend toward cancer, not away from it,” explains oncologist Dawn Lemanne MD.
 So the odd flap of a butterfly in the backseat of the bus can let loose a hurricane inside us.

 What Maria Shriver calls “The Power of the Pause” (24) is to take a stand against chaos, moment to moment.
-Her extraordinary life has allow …
+Her extraordinary life has allowed he …